 - Games that are highly dependent on faster frame rates

-2. Large Hard-Disk Drive Memory
+2. Adequate Hard Disk Drive Memory

-You'll need adequate memory and storage for everything, including CAD software like AutoCAD, Catia, ANSYS, Solidworks, and your designs drawn on it — then saving those designs, a place for saving 500 of your favorite songs, all your games, and everything else.
+You'll need adequate memory and storage for everything—including drafting programs like AutoCAD, Catia, ANSYS, Solidworks.
+Further, your designs drawn on it also need space.
+You also need a place for saving your favorite songs, pictures, all your games, and everything else.
 You need storage for it all.

 Just how much RAM is required?
 You'll need enough to make sure that your laptop can actually store and run what the fast processor is trying to run.
 A large RAM is to go in sync with the fast processor speed.
-The most-recommended capacity is 8 GB, although 12 GB and 16 GB are also preferred.
+The most recommended capacity is 8 GB, although 12 GB and 16 GB are also preferred.

 You'll need Wi-Fi at the very least (there is no world without the Internet), and it would be best if there is a Bluetooth function as well.
 This will make sharing your design works easier and also save time and money for flash drives.

 On the Ethernet, my rig has a Gigabit LAN, and I must add that my experience has been exhilarating but this is not necessary, just a nice perk.
 Just about any Ethernet port should work fine.
-A wireless LAN 802.11 a/b/g/n and Bluetooth v4.0 yields a decent connectivity, and you should find it with ease with almost any recently launched workstation.
+A wireless LAN 802.11 a/b/g/n and Bluetooth v4.0 yields decent connectivity, and you should find it with ease with almost any recently launched workstation.

 Optical drives are a good addition, but these days they just tend to act more or less as a fashion accessory to flaunt rather than any real use.
 So, if you see a decent purchase meeting all your needs but notice that it lacks an optical drive, then you should definitely consider it.
 Losing the drive also makes your laptop lighter and more portable.